J. Frederick Burns

-J. Frederick Burns was an American politician from Maine.
-A Republican from Houlton, Maine, Burns served in the Maine Senate from 1934 to 1940.
+Jeremiah Frederick Burns (11 October 1899 – 13 October 1942) was an American politician from Maine.
+Burns was born in Washington, D.C. to Canadian-born parents of Irish and English descent, and later moved to Houlton, Maine.
+He was a Republican who served in the Maine Senate from 1934 to 1940.
 From 1936 to 1938, Burns was the Senate President.

 Burns was a Republican delegate to the 1936 Republican National Convention from Maine's 3rd congressional district.